ceph/ceph/doc/glossary.rst

 .. glossary::

         Application
-                More properly called a "client", an application is any program external to Ceph that uses a Ceph Cluster to store and replicate data.
+                More properly called a :term:`client`, an application is any program external to Ceph that uses a Ceph Cluster to store and replicate data.